Homer's bust

 Graea

-Several proposals have been made for the location of Graea (or Graia, Greia) listed in the Catalogue (2.498): a site near Skala Oropou, a mound near Skala Oropou, modern Tanagra and Ancient Tanagra, and Dramesi/Paralia Avlidos (= Hyrie).
+Several proposals have been made for the location of Graea (or Graia, Greia) (Iliad, 2.498): a site near Skala Oropou, a mound near Skala Oropou, modern Tanagra and Ancient Tanagra, and Dramesi/Paralia Avlidos (= Hyrie).
 There is nothing to be seen at the site, now built over, near Skala Oropou.
 Nor at the mound about a kilometre east of Nea Palatia, a suburb of Skala Oropou, which is now covered with olive trees.
 Modern Tanagra is a modern village with a museum.
 Ancient Tanagra has the remnants of a gate and the shape of a theatre both of which post-date Homer.
 Many Mycenaean graves have been found in the area.
 The beach of Skala Oropou looks across to Eritrea on Euboea.

 Locations: 38°19'21.4"N 23°47'01.7"E (Skala Oropou), 38°19'07.3"N 23°47'01.7"E (Skala Oropou property), 38°18'56.6"N 23°48'26.8"E (Skala Oropou mound), 38°19'38.0"N 23°32'13.0"E (Modern Tanagra), 38°18'28.5"N 23°35'00.4"E (Ancient Tanagra), 38°18'21.4"N 23°35'05.7"E (Ancient Tanagra theatre gate), 38°23'04.0"N 23°37'38.4"E (Dramesi/Paralia Avlidos)